Return to all

 Here’s where it gets a bit tricky.

-While AEWV applications are now based on the market rate, many residence visa categories still rely on the median wage as their threshold — including the Skilled Migrant Category and the Green List pathways.
+While AEWV applications are now based on the market rate, many residence visa categories still rely on the median wage as their threshold — including the Skilled Migrant Category and the 2 new residence pathways starting from 24th August 2026.

 That means: A job offer that works for a temporary visa might not qualify for residence.